Tile Niches and Boxing in Warsaw — Build and Finish

 • Waterproofing membrane.

-• Tiles — with extra for niche cuts.
+• Tiles — include extra for cuts inside the niche.

-• Aluminium corner trims (or the technician will mitre).
+• Aluminium corner trims (or the technician will cut a mitre).

 A real case from Warsaw

-A bathroom in Targowek, 6 m² — the client wanted two niches behind the bath and boxing around a vertical riser with an access panel.
-We laid out 60×30 tiles on the full wall first, sizing each niche to exactly one tile width so joints aligned.
+A bathroom in Targowek, 6 m² — the client asked for two niches behind the bath and boxing around a vertical riser with an access panel.
+We first set out 60×30 tiles on the full wall, making each niche exactly one tile wide so the joints lined up.
 Frame from Knauf CW 50, double-layer GKBI on corners.
-Waterproofed inside the niches and on the boxing with Mapei Mapelastic.
-Tiles on Ceresit CM 17, external corners mitred at 45 degrees (client preferred no aluminium trim).
+We waterproofed inside the niches and on the boxing with Mapei Mapelastic.
+Tiles fixed with Ceresit CM 17, external corners cut to 45 degrees (the client did not want aluminium trim).
 Hidden access panel 20×30 cm flush with the tile surface.
 Grouted with Mapei Kerapoxy.
 Three days of work.
-The niches fit seamlessly — joints line up with the main wall as if they were always there.
+The niches sit neatly in place — the joints run with the main wall as though they had been part of it from the start (compatible with Paradyż, Tubądzin, Cersanit and similar).

 Frequently asked questions